 Basic measurement (pattern on a printed circuit board)

 Throwing power solution (Cross section of a through hole of PCB)

 Efficient Report Creation

 Creating a report can frequently take longer than capturing the image and taking the measurements.
-OLYMPUS Stream software offers smart report creation to repetitively produce smart and refined reports based on pre-defined templates.
+EVIDENT Stream software offers smart report creation to repetitively produce smart and refined reports based on pre-defined templates.
 Editing is simple to do and reports can be exported to Microsoft Word or PowerPoint software.
-Furthermore, OLYMPUS Stream software’s reporting function enables digital zooming and magnification on developed images.
+Furthermore, EVIDENT Stream software’s reporting function enables digital zooming and magnification on developed images.
 Report files are a practical size for easier data exchange by email.

 Stand-Alone Camera Option